 What have you done to make your school or your community a better place?

-While the advice the University of California Admissions online portal gives for this essay includes that you shouldn’t “be afraid to brag a little,” don’t think that this prompt is necessarily the only part of the application to highlight your clearest strengths.
-You could not select this essay and still represent yourself and your talents effectively by choosing four of the other seven prompts.
-This essay can be a useful time to highlight something singular about yourself if you didn’t already answer prompt #3 and want to close on a strong note.
-Admissions Committees tend to read essays in chronological order, so if you do select prompt #8, make sure you’re ending on a strong and interesting note.
-You don’t have to have come up with a potential cure for cancer to make this essay convincing if you can link what you’re saying to the University of California System in some way.
-Maybe you have already been involved in a pre-college program at a particular UC campus–a creative writing program for high school students, for example–and formed meaningful connections with faculty members in the process.
-Mentioning details like this can help demonstrate you want to be part of the social fabric of a UC campus and are more likely to attend a UC school if accepted, which can certainly help sway an Admissions Committee.
+Yes, this is a wide open question!
+Before you decide how you want to answer this prompt, make a quick list of the characteristics you feel make you an outstanding fit with the University of California System.
+Then look over your application and the other questions you already responded to and see if there is anything missing.
+This is your opportunity to tell the admissions committee anything you feel is significant that you were not able to discuss within the context of the other prompts.
+Although the advice the University of California Admissions online portal gives for this essay includes that you shouldn’t “be afraid to brag a little,” this prompt is not the only part of the application to highlight your clearest strengths.
+You could skip this essay and still represent yourself and your talents effectively by choosing four of the other seven prompts.
+If you didn’t already answer prompt #3 and want to close on a strong note, this essay can allow you to highlight something singular about yourself.
+Admissions Committees tend to read essays in chronological order, so if you do select prompt #8, make sure you end on a strong and interesting note.
+This is also a good opportunity to demonstrate any link you already have with the University of California System in some way.
+Perhaps you already were enrolled in a pre-college program at a particular UC campus–a creative writing program for high school students, for example–and formed meaningful connections with faculty members in the process.
+Mentioning details like this can help affirm your desire to be part of the social fabric of a UC campus, and that you are more likely to attend a UC school if accepted.
+These indications can certainly help sway an Admissions Committee.